 In 2018, Nims was appointed as a Member of the Order of the British Empire (MBE) by Queen Elizabeth II for his outstanding work in high-altitude mountaineering.

-Born in remote eastern Nepal, family tragedy led him to train as a doctor, eventually specialising in ophthalmology and studying in Australia.
-He became a highly skilled surgeon and, on his return to Nepal, he set about finding a way to perform high-level eye operations at low-level costs, and without the need for an established urban hospital.
+Born in remote eastern Nepal, a family tragedy led to training as a doctor, eventually specialising in ophthalmology and studying in Australia.
+He became a highly skilled surgeon and, on his return to Nepal, he set about finding a way to perform high-level eye operations at low-level costs and without the need for an established urban hospital.

-For almost 20 years, Dr. Ruit had been working at his Tilgaga Eye Centre and giving the gift of sight to people from remote parts of Nepal and across the Himalayas, often working without charge.
+For almost 20 years, Dr Ruit had been working at his Tilganga Eye Centre and giving the gift of sight to people from remote parts of Nepal and across the Himalayas, often working without charge.

 It is estimated that he has restored sight for over 130,000 people across Asia and Africa to date.